 The Marjory Swope trail found on Long Pond Road in Concord is a fairly new trail to the system and has 3 different trails with great views.
 Starting at the trailhead you can go either right of left as the trail loops around.
-Starting to the left (blue blaze) takes you uphill right away (going to the right is a little easier) Gaining about 300+ feet even kids can hike this trail.
+Starting to the right (blue blaze) takes you uphill right away (going to the left is a little easier) but it follows the side of the mountain making the 300+ ft. elevation change easy enough feet even kids can hike this trail.
 After about 15 minutes you come to the view you see above.
 This is Penacook Lake and on a clear day you can see the mountains beyond.
 Take a quick rest on the bench and then continue on.
-The trail mellows out from here and after a few minutes you come to a trail blazed in yellow which links to the blue trail or hooks up with the orange blaze trail.
+The trail mellows out from here and after a few minutes you come to a trail blazed in yellow which links back to the blue trail or hooks up with the orange blaze trail.
 The trails are wooded and well marked.
-By following either the yellow or orange trails you come to Gilfillan Rock.
+By following either the yellow or orange trails (which runs off the blue trail) you come to Gilfillan Rock.
 From here you have views of Crotched Mt and Pats Peak.
-The whole trail system is about 2 miles and can be hiked in under an hour if you push or take your time and it can be a 2 hour exploration.
+A good challenge is to go left at the trailheads follow the blue trail to the orange trail and go right and follow it up.
+This trail gives your legs and lungs a decent workout as it goes straight up the side of this mini mountain..
+The whole trail system is about 2 miles and can be hiked in under an hour if you push.
+Or take your time and it can be a 2 hour exploration.
 Open year round (you have to park on the road in the winter) this is a really nice way to spend a morning or afternoon enjoying the outdoors.

 The day was cold - 6 above and windy, a slight coating of snow was on the ground, Thinking no one would be out I decided it was a good day to shop.
 I cleaned the car and off I went.
 I arrived at the mall and found the store I was looking for and walked in.
 The clerk sitting behind the counter reading a book barely acknowledged me with a glance and went back to reading.
 I wandered the aisles for a few minutes and walked up to the counter as I couldn't find what I was looking for.
 I stood for a minute and finally the clerk looked up and said "are you looking for something" (no I wanted to reply I just enjoy watching you read a book).
 I asked for the item I was looking for and was told they didn't carry them.
 I then asked if they could direct me to a store that may.
 Her indifferent attitude came wafting across the counter as she stated she had no idea who would carry the product I wanted.
 What I was looking for was a simple old fashion double edge razor.
 Now I know probably not huge numbers of people use them but I enjoy the shave time, all the scents you can get in shave cream and the smooth shave that the multiple blade razors can't give me.
 I wandered the mall for a little while longer checking in to several stores I believed might have what I was looking for, Out of the 3 other stores I stopped in only one had a clerk who told me of a store in another mall and told me I could get what I wanted there the others, when they found out they didn't have what I wanted, couldn't have cared less that I was leaving empty handed and went back to chatting with the other clerks or digging at their phones.
 The other mall was 45 minutes farther away and I just didn't have the time to go and then drive the hour and a half back home.
 Later that night I sat down in my comfortable chair and within 10 minutes and a few keystrokes ordered exactly what I wanted.
 Within 5 minutes I had confirmation of my order and much to my surprise within 5 more minutes I had a very nice email from the proprietor thanking me for my order.
 Two days later my order showed up and when I opened it not only did I get exactly what I ordered but since I was a first time buyer the "shop" sent me a couple of samples to try also.
 The following day I was out on the road selling again and was talking to an owner who was lamenting the lack of customers.
 I have been in this store before and wanted to tell him why - his help is less than helpful - but knowing this gentleman the way I do I knew he would be les than receptive.
 This is not the first time this has happened.